21 Great Day Trips From New York City

 Hunter, New York

-If you’re in need of some time on the slopes and are based in NYC, Hunter Mountain is the perfect place to go.
+Hunter Mountain is the perfect place if you need some time on the slopes and are based in NYC.
 Nestled in the Great Northern Catskills, Hunter Mountain has trails spread over three individual mountains with superb snowmaking, covering the entirety of its trails.
-It actually has the reputation of ‘snowmaking capital of the world’.
-You can actually get a voucher if you aren’t satisfied with their snow quality.

 There are many places to stay in the area, but given its nearness to NYC, you don’t need to shell out money for an extra night of lodging if you don’t want to.